 Termites are one of the insects that cause the most damage to homes around the world.
 In the United States, they cause billions of dollars in damages each year.
-Since cockroaches actually chew through the wood, they can weaken the structure of your home and it is important to make repairs as quickly as possible.
-Here are four yard projects, you can do to prevent your home from developing termites.
+Since termites actually chew through the wood, they can weaken the structure of your home and it is important to make repairs as quickly as possible.
+Here are four yard projects, you can do to prevent your home from developing termites

 Clear Out Old Wood and Stumps

 Termites like to eat old wood.
 If you have fallen trees in your yard or old tree stumps, you are practically sending out an invitation for termites to come into your yard, and when they have finished eating the old fallen trees, your home may become the next target.
 It is worth the extra effort to clear your home of old wood and branches.
 This can lower the chances of you having termite activity in your home.
 You may need to hire someone to come into take care of any stumps in your yard, but you should be able to clear up the rest.

 Create a Cement Pad for Firewood